 Operating a motor vehicle while intoxicated is prohibited under Michigan law.
 See Mich.
 Comp.
-Laws § 257.625.
-Penalties for violating this prohibition include service to the community for a period of not less than 30 days and not more than 60 days, imprisonment for not more than 90 days or a fine of not less than \$100, in addition to suspension of one's driver's license.
-Subsequent offenses carry additional fines and lengthier terms of imprisonment, as well as forfeiture of the right to drive.
+Laws § 257.625(1).
+Penalties for violating this prohibition include service to the community for a period of not more than 360 hours; imprisonment for not more than 93 days; and/or a fine of not less than \$100 or more than \$500, in addition to suspension of one's driver's license.
+Subsequent offenses and/or extenuating circumstances, such as a higher blood alcohol content or injury to/death of another person, carry additional fines and lengthier terms of imprisonment, as well as forfeiture of the right to drive.

-Michigan law prohibits public intoxication that causes one to act in a manner that endangers the safety of another person or property.
+Michigan law prohibits public intoxication that causes one to act in a manner that endangers the safety of another person or property or that causes a public disturbance.
 See Mich.
 Comp.
 Laws § 750.167

-Michigan law prohibits the carrying, possession, use or discharge of a firearm while an individual is under the influence of alcohol or drugs.
+Michigan law prohibits the carrying, possession, use or discharge of a firearm while an individual is under the influence of alcohol or controlled substances.
 See Mich.
 Comp.
 Laws § 750.237.
-Violation of this prohibition will result in forfeiture of the weapon to the state.
+Violation of this prohibition will result in forfeiture of the weapon to the state, among other possible penalties.
 See Mich.
 Comp.
 Laws § 750.239.

 The federal government determines whether and how a drug should be controlled.
-Psychoactive (mind-altering) chemicals are categorized according to Schedules I through V. These schedules determine if a drug can be prescribed by a physician and under what conditions.
+Psychoactive (mind-altering) chemicals are categorized according to

+Schedules I through V. These schedules determine if a drug can be prescribed by a physician and under what conditions.
 Penalties for the illegal sale or distribution of a drug are established using the designations of Schedule I through V.

-Schedule I drugs have a high potential for abuse with no medical uses.
+Schedule I drugs have a high potential for abuse with no currently accepted medical uses.
 Production of these drugs is controlled.
-Examples include GHB, heroin, methaqualone, all hallucinogens (except PCP, marijuana and hashish) and THC, which can also be a Schedule II drug, depending on its form.
+Examples include GHB, heroin, methaqualone, marijuana, ecstasy, peyote and MDMA.

-Schedule II drugs have a high potential for abuse, but have some medical uses.
+Schedule II drugs are considered dangerous and have a high potential for abuse, but have some medical uses.
 Production of these drugs is controlled.
 Examples include opium, morphine, codeine, other narcotics, barbiturates, cocaine, amphetamines, PCP and OxyContin.